Geeks in Phoenix

 Purchasing the components

 You should now have a list of parts you want to use to build your computer.
 The trick is to make sure that all of them are compatible.
-Since you will probably be ordering most, if not all, of the components online, why not check their compatibility online, too?
+Since you will probably be ordering most, if not all, of the components online, why not check their compatibility online as well?
 Let's look at some online resources for selecting and purchasing computer components.

 How to find compatible computer parts online